-- All letters of intent, full proposals and contracts must be submitted by the Office of Research and Sponsored Programs (ORSP); faculty or staff cannot directly apply for grants or other external funding.
+- All letters of intent, full proposals, and contracts must be submitted by the Office of Research and Sponsored Programs (ORSP).
+Faculty or staff cannot directly apply for grants or other external funding.
 However, faculty may apply directly for funding that is awarded to the individual and not to the institution.
 Examples may include certain fellowships and awards from professional associations.
-Contact ORSP with any questions prior to submitting an application.
+Please contact ORSP with any questions prior to submitting an application for individual funding.

 - Part-time faculty or staff must partner with a full-time member of the University community to apply for external funding.